 EMERGENCY Power Outage Note details of situation.
-G O Determine if service can still be offered (how long power will be out; plan food preparation arrangements; etc.).
+G o Determine if service can still be offered (how long power will be out; plan food preparation arrangements; etc.).
 Affecting the Centre only Set up back up telephone to take and make calls.
 OR o Inform parents that service is available, if applicable or make arrangements for children to Affecting the community be picked up if required.
 Report situation to relevant parties.
-No Heat o Note details of situation. o Determine if service can still be offered (how long will we be without heat; etc.). o Inform parents that service is available, if applicable or make arrangements for children to be picked up if required.
-0.1.1.01 Report situation to relevant parties.
-School Closure Note details of situation.
-O Determine if situation causing school closure will have any effect on Centre operations. o If so, parents will need to be informed that the Centre will close and that their children need to be picked up.
+No Heat Note details of situation.
+O Determine if service can still be offered (how long will we be without heat; etc.). o Inform parents that service is available, if applicable or make arrangements for children to be picked up if required. o Report situation to relevant parties.
+School Closure School Closure Determine if situation causing school closure will have any effect on Centre operations.
+If so, parents will need to be informed that the Centre will close and that their children need to be picked up.
 If not, arrangements may need to be made to accept children into the child care programs earlier than normal.
-Poor Weather Report situation to relevant parties.
-Note details of situation. roor weather O Determine if weather conditions warrant early closing or cancellation of programs. o If applicable, inform parents of plans to close programs early and make arrangements for children to be picked up.
 Report situation to relevant parties.
-Fire Evacuation o Note details of situation. o Follow fire evacuation procedures.
+Poor Weather Note details of situation.
+Determine if weather conditions warrant early closing or cancellation of programs.
+If applicable, inform parents of plans to close programs early and make arrangements for children to be picked up.
+Report situation to relevant parties.
+Eine English Fire Evacuation o Follow fire evacuation procedures.
 Gather at designated safe place if required.
 Determine if service can still be offered. o Inform parents that service is available, if applicable or make arrangements for children to be picked up if required.
 Report situation to relevant parties.
-Community Evacuation Note details of situation.
-Community Evacuation o Inform parents that the Centre will close and that their children will need to be picked up immediately due to the evacuation situation.
-Inform parents that a public announcement will be made indicating when operations will resume as usual.
+Community Evacuation Note details of situation. o Inform parents that the Centre will close and that their children will need to be picked up immediately due to the evacuation situation. o Inform parents that a public announcement will be made indicating when operations will resume as usual.
+D '1 \$47 .
+A 1 ' Report situation to relevant parties.
+Boil Water Advisory O Note details of situation.
+OR O Determine if service can still be offered (how long will we be without water; do we have alternatives available and in place to prepare and serve food, conduct toileting, diapering, OK toothbrushing and handwashing routines, etc.).
+No Water Inform parents that service is available indicating our back up arrangements, if applicable - 10 11 1102 or make arrangements for children to be picked up if required.
 Report situation to relevant parties.
-Boil Water Advisory Note details of situation. , O Determine if service can still be offered (how long will we be without water; do we have OR alternatives available and in place to prepare and serve food, conduct toileting, diapering, toothbrushing and handwashing routines, etc.).
-No Water o Inform parents that service is available indicating our back up arrangements, if applicable or make arrangements for children to be picked up if required.
+Lockdown Note details of situation.
+Follow lockdown procedures as applicable.
+O Determine if service can still be offered based on the cause of the lockdown and upon completion of the lockdown. o Upon completion of lockdown, inform parents whether service is available or cancelled due to the situation, and make arrangements for children to be picked up if required.
 Report situation to relevant parties.
-Lockdown Note details of situation. o Follow lockdown procedures as applicable. o Determine if service can still be offered based on the cause of the lockdown and upon completion of the lockdown.
-O Upon completion of lockdown, inform parents whether service is available or cancelled due to the situation, and make arrangements for children to be picked up if required.
-Report situation to relevant parties.
-Other O Note details of situation.
-Determine if service can still be offered based on emergency situation. o Inform parents that service is available, if applicable or make arrangements for children to be picked up if required.
-Report situation to relevant parties.
+0.1 Other O Note details of situation.
+Other Determine if service can still be offered based on emergency situation.
+Other Other Determine if service can still be offered based on emergency situation.